The Deligne-Simpson problem for connections on $\mathbb{G}_m$ with a maximally ramified singularity: Introduction

 \subsection{The ramified Deligne--Simpson problem for toral connections}

 In this paper, we introduce the study of the \emph{ramified Deligne--Simpson problem}, where ramified singularities are allowed.
 A singularity is called \emph{ramified} if the associated formal connection can only be expressed in LT normal form after passing to a ramified cover.
 The LT normal form is thus no longer a suitable notion of formal type for ramified singularities.
 It is possible to formulate the ramified Deligne--Simpson problem by replacing the LT normal form with a ``rational canonical form'' for connections.
-We will discuss this in a future paper.
+Such a form may be obtained from Sabbah's refined Levelt--Turrittin decomposition~\cite{Sab08}; we will discuss this in a future paper.

-Here, we only sketch the setup for a special class of irregular connections called \emph{toral connections}.
-Roughly speaking, a formal connection is called toral if its leading term with respect to an appropriate filtration satisfies a graded version of regular semisimplicity (the precise definition involves the theory of fundamental and regular strata for connections introduced by Bremer and Sage~\cite{BrSa1,BrSa3,BrSa5}).
+Here, we only sketch the setup of the ramified Deligne--Simpson problem for a special class of irregular connections called \emph{toral connections}.
+Roughly speaking, a formal connection is called toral if its leading term with respect to an appropriate filtration satisfies a graded version of regular semisimplicity.
+(The precise definition involves the theory of fundamental and regular strata for connections introduced by Bremer and Sage~\cite{BrSa1,BrSa3,BrSa5}.)
 The terminology reflects the fact that toral connections can be ``diagonalized'' into a (not necessarily split) Cartan subalgebra of the loop algebra.

 First, we describe formal types for toral connections.
 A rank $n$ toral connection has slope $r/b$, where $b$ is a divisor of $n$ or $n-1$ and $\gcd(r,b)=1$.
 If $b>1$, define $\om_b\in\fgl_b(\C(\!(z)\!))$ by $\om_b=\sum_{i=1}^{b-1}e_{i,i+1}+ze_{b,1}$; i.e., $\om_b$ is the matrix with $1$'s in each entry of the superdiagonal, $z$ in the lower-left entry, and $0$'s elsewhere.
 If $b=1$, set $\om_b=z$.
 Note that $\om_b^b=z\Id$.
 Given such a $b$ with $b\ell=n$ (resp. $b\ell=n-1$), we define a block-diagonal Cartan subalgebra $\fs^b=\C(\!(\om_b)\!)^\ell$ (resp. $\fs^b=\C(\!(\om_b)\!)^\ell\oplus \C(\!(z)\!)$).
 There is a natural $\Z$-filtration $\fs^b=\bigcup_i(\fs^{b})^i$ induced by assigning degree $i$ to $\om_b^i$.
 Let $\Stor{b}$ denote the corresponding maximal torus in the loop group.